Frequently Asked Questions

 2. Where is RidgeGate located?

-Located along I-25 just south of Lincoln Avenue in Lone Tree, Colorado, RidgeGate is nestled against the bluffs that create the natural edge for metropolitan Denver.
+Located along both sides of I-25 just south of Lincoln Avenue in Lone Tree, Colorado, RidgeGate is nestled against the bluffs that create the natural edge for metropolitan Denver.
 RidgeGate will offer the culture and connectivity of an urban environment balanced with ample open space and sweeping views of its natural Colorado setting.
 It is located within the highly regarded southeast corridor in close proximity to the Denver Tech Center (10 minutes), Centennial Airport (10 minutes) and Denver International Airport (30 minutes).

 3. What is smart-growth and why is RidgeGate considered a smart-growth community?